Jul 2022 - Jan 2023

 Process - Discover

-Following a collaborative workshop to align on MVP scope, I mapped out the user flows and information architecture for both the reseller and merchant portals.
-This step was the backbone of the project - getting the structure right before touching a single screen meant the wireframing phase was efficient and purposeful, with each page's role clearly defined before design began.
+After a workshop to align on MVP scope, I mapped the user flows and information architecture for both portals.
+Getting that right before touching a single screen made the wireframing quick and purposeful, because each page's job was already clear.

 Process - Develop

-The original onboarding and offboarding flows required sign-off from three separate admins - a verification process that reflected a thorough internal model but proved too complex to build within the project's time constraints.
-Working closely with the backend developers, we reduced the verification to a single confirmation email.
-The resulting flow was faster to build, easier for resellers to action, and no less secure for MVP purposes.
+The original onboarding and offboarding flows needed sign-off from three separate admins.
+Thorough, but too complex to build in the time we had.
+Working closely with the backend developers, we cut the verification to a single confirmation email: faster to build, easier for resellers to action, and no less secure for MVP.

 Figure 1.
 Original onboarding flow that involved 3 admins to fully onboard a new merchant.